zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       This tab contains all the options provided during the :ref:`account creation <ap-new-account>`, plus other options,
       including:

+      * Whether this account is included in the Backup

       * The ability to prevent the user from changing the password